We are proud to announce the faculty for the 2017 tutorial workshops:

 Data Modeler/Knowledge Manager

-During the last two years, I have been intensely engaged in the PCORI-sponsored CDRN project that intends to consolidate patient records from multiple medical centers across the country for comparative effectiveness research.
-Hence, my interest and involvement in the OHDSI community.
-I worked on the adoption of the OMOP Common Data Model (CDM) as a staging model for the New York City CDRN, establishing interoperability standards between OMOP and CDRN models, and contributing to the development of OMOP CDM and vocabulary.
-I presented results of these efforts in a poster session and two panels at the 2015 AMIA Join Summits on Translational Science.
-I along with the OMOP-CDRN interoperability collaborative will be presenting our work at the OHDSI symposium.
+Her engagement with the OHDSI community started with the PCORI-sponsored CDRN project that intended to consolidate patient records from multiple medical centers across the country for comparative effectiveness research.
+She worked on adopting the OMOP Common Data Model (CDM) as a staging model for the New York City CDRN, establishing interoperability standards between OMOP and CDRN PCORnet models, and extending the OMOP CDM to support the PCORnet use case.
+Results of these efforts were presented at the 2015 AMIA Join Summits on Translational Science and 2015 OHDSI Symposium.

 Clair Blacketer, MPH, PMP